JustinNew/SQL/README.md

 ```

 Note:
-  - Use ‘Case When … Then …’ when need to count two different conditions from one table
+  - Use ‘Case When … Then … Else … End’ when need to count two different conditions from one table

 ### cast( VAR as float)